homebridge/node-pty-prebuilt-multiarch/README.md

 ## Build / Package

-Please note releasing this package uses GitHub actions.
+Please note releasing this package uses the GitHub action `Stage 1 - Run prebuild's and Create GitHub and NPM release` and `Stage 2 - Validate NPM Package contents`.

-This flows takes the branch selected from the workflow start drop down, and creates a GitHub and NPM Release containing the prebuild artifacts.
+The github action takes the branch selected from the workflow start drop down, and creates a GitHub and NPM Release containing the prebuild artifacts.
 The version of the Release comes from the package.json, and in the case of a BETA release automatically appends the beta release version.
 During processing, it leverages a branch called `release-candidate` as a holding area for prebuilds.